Benchmarking quantum devices beyond classical capabilities

-We have introduced two possible modifications of the Quantum Volume (QV) benchmark that address its scalability issue while preserving fundamental advantages, such as architecture independence and a clear operational meaning.
-Unlike the standard QV test, which depends on expensive classical simulations to determine the heavy output subspace, our new benchmarks directly identify this subspace from the structure of the implemented gates.
-This eliminates the exponential cost associated with classical simulation and ensures that the test remains useful for increasing number of qubits.
-Because we managed to obtain this goal while still examining ability for universal quantum computing and without significant simplification of applied quantum circuits, the behavior of proposed benchmark coincides with the original QV test.
+We have introduced parity--preserving modifications of the Quantum Volume (QV) benchmark that address its scalability issue while preserving fundamental advantages, such as architecture independence and a clear operational meaning.
+Unlike the standard QV test, which depends on expensive classical simulations to determine the heavy output subspace, our new benchmark directly identifies this subspace from the structure of the implemented gates.
+This eliminates the exponential cost associated with classical simulation and ensures that the test remains useful for an increasing number of qubits.
+Because we managed to obtain this goal while still \blu{probing} the ability \blu{to perform} universal quantum computation and without significant simplification of applied quantum circuits, the features of the proposed benchmark coincide with those of the original QV test.

-The tests proposed here, namely the parity-preserving and double parity-preserving allow us to analyze how different errors change the outcome by using predefined heavy output subspaces.
-Thus, the new benchmarks do not only have advantages of the QV, but also provide additional features.
-In this sense, they can be viewed as a remedy for the QV scalability problem \eqref{complexity2}, offering useful tool for benchmarking large-scale quantum devices.
+\bl{We also developed mechanisms to ensure that introduced parity-preserving structure does not compromise the benchmark’s diagnostic value.
+First, we proposed an auxiliary double-parity benchmark that serves as a systematic cross-check, tracking errors for which the parity-preserving benchmark could be partially insensitive.
+Second, we described practical strategies for hiding parity that could be implemented at the level of preparing of the logical circuit to be performed.
+They make underlying parity structure less transparent and therefore harder to exploit or mimic.}

-Finally, we introduce an efficient method for the heavy output probability estimation for certain types of noise using parity-preserving circuits.
+Finally, \bl{as an additional contribution,} we introduce an efficient method for estimating the heavy-output probability in the standard QV test for certain types of noise using parity-preserving circuits.
 This approach requires only polynomial resources, both quantum and classical.
 The connection to the standard QV test is established via a simplified noise model and a structured approximation of the circuit, while preserving its essential properties.